ekta2391/distributed-server-system-simulator/README.md

 > This is a simulation UI for a Mesos Distributed system.
 This simulation has the ability to add a server, remove a server, activate applications on each server as well as deactivate them.

+# Framework and libraries used
+- Vue.js as frontend framework and state managaement
+- Standard package/module bundlers and transpilers: npm, babel and webpack

 ## Build Setup

 Make sure you have `npm` installed in your system.